 9. They constantly seek out new information and develop a broad knowledge base.

 Elite athletes don’t have access to any training, nutrition, or motivational materials that your average person doesn’t, but they are constantly studying and applying new methods.

 Whether it’s through formal education in pursuit of a degree, through certifications, or interning with the best coaches around, the most successful athletes in the world are smart cookies with a thirst to know more about how the human machine thinks and works.
 If it’s been a while since you read an anatomy text or dusted off your copy of “Supertraining,” it might be time to get some reading in.
-Better yet, check out this list of some great material from the guys at Barbell Shrugged.

 10. They do EVERYTHING they need to do to be the best they can be.

 Many of the best athletes we work with are moms and dads.
 They serve our communities as firefighters or police officers, and some are serving/have served in the military.
 They have very demanding lives, but they make no excuses when it comes to training, eating, and recovering.